alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/rendering-graphics/rendering-graphics.md

 - Solid lines: create an object of the <xref:Alternet.Drawing.Pen> class with a constructor that takes a
   <xref:Alternet.Drawing.Color> and line thickness value.
 - Dashed lines: create an object of the <xref:Alternet.Drawing.Pen> class with a constructor that takes a
-  <xref:Alternet.Drawing.PenDashStyle>, or set the <xref:Alternet.Drawing.Pen.DashStyle%2A> property.
+  <xref:Alternet.Drawing.DashStyle>, or set the <xref:Alternet.Drawing.Pen.DashStyle%2A> property.
 - <xref:Alternet.Drawing.LineCap> and <xref:Alternet.Drawing.LineJoin> enumerations provide different line cap and line join styles.